ZhouMengjie/you-are-here/README.md

 ### Disclaimer

 We make no claims about the stability or usability of the code provided in this repository.
-We provide no warranty of any kind, and accept no liability for damages of any kind that result from the use of this code
+We provide no warranty of any kind, and accept no liability for damages of any kind that result from the use of this code.

 ### Citation
 ```latex